canidlogic/scent/ScentSpec.md

 Transformations can be combined in any way.
 Note that the order of transformations is significant.
 That is, translating and then rotating does not produce the same result as rotating and then translating.
 Generally, if you want to change the coordinate system with translation, rotation, and scaling, you should usually perform translation first, rotation second, and scaling third.

-### Column object
+### Style object

-Column objects represent a sequence of text operations that place text on the page using fonts.
+Style objects represent the style of how text is rendered.

-The column object has an array of one or more _text lines._  Each text line defines its starting, leftmost baseline point and contains an array of one of more _text spans._  Each text span contains a Unicode string defining what text to render in the span and a _text style_ that determines the appearance of this text.
-After each span is rendered, the next span begins where the previous span left off.

-The text style has the following parameters:
+Text style objects have the following parameters:

 - Font object selecting the font to use
 - Font size in points